vaginessa/crushr/README.md

 If you want to contribute to this project, I would suggest you to start from the [TODO](#todo) list first.
 Then you can do whatever comes up to your mind.

 ## Credits
-As you can see, this is a fork of [this](https://github.com/tjmolinski/crushr) same titled project, which was abandoned back in 2015.
+  **Project:** As you can see, this is a fork of [this](https://github.com/tjmolinski/crushr) same titled project, which was abandoned back in 2015.
 I found this app on [F-droid](https://f-droid.org/en/packages/com.tjm.crushr), used it and then decided to modify it to fulfill my needs.
 But then I thought, why not share it with others?

+  **Launcher Icon:** The tick sign on the launcher icon was collected from [Flaticon](https://www.flaticon.com/free-icons/check).
+Then I changed the color and flipped it horizontally.

 ## License
 ```